NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 8B(A)
     - Does the same damage as 6A (29, from 22)
     - Is hard knockdown to match 6A
+- 8A is grabbable the entire move
+- 8A(A) is grabbable the entire move
+- 8AA(A) is grabbable the entire move
 - JB
     - Does 10 damage (from 16) and 10 block damage (from 16) but has the same guard stun
     - Hitbox removed from head and butt